jacksen30/color-picker-tool/README.md

 ## Motivation

-My motivation for creating Shadeshifter stems from a personal need for a tool that can quickly adjust color shades for web development projects.
+My motivation for creating ShadeShift stems from a personal need for a tool that can quickly adjust color shades for web development projects.
 As a developer, I often find myself needing to tweak color hues, and Shadeshifter provides a perfect solution.
 Moreover, this project has been a valuable opportunity to hone my skills in HTML, CSS, and JavaScript.

 ## Future Enhancements

-Looking ahead, I plan to expand Shadeshifter with more features and possibly integrate it into a larger suite of developer tools.
+Looking ahead, I plan to expand ShadeShift with more features and possibly integrate it into a larger suite of developer tools.
 Stay tuned for more updates and feel free to contribute your ideas and feedback!

 ## Acknowledgements

-Shadeshifter was inspired by a tutorial on Scrimba, but it has grown with unique features and personal touches that make it more than just a tutorial project.
+ShadeShift was inspired by a tutorial on Scrimba, but it has grown with unique features and personal touches that make it more than just a tutorial project.
 A few of the improvements include:

 1. The addition of meta tags for seo puposes